About HSEMA's Program

 - Emergency Management

 - Public Relations

 A highly qualified applicant will possess the following: self-motivation, attention to detail, critical thinking skills, excellent oral and written communication skills, and the ability to work in a fast-paced environment.

 The HSEMA Internship Program is offered in three sessions each year: Fall, Winter, and Summer.
-We are no longer taking applications for the Winter Session, which begins January 14, 2019, and ends April 12, 2019.
+Applications for the Summer Session will open January 21, 2019 and close March 7, 2019.
+The Summer Session will run from May 28, 2019 through August 16, 2019.
 You can find specific opportunities below.
 Please send any questions regarding the Internship Program or the application process to [email protected].